seanmcquaid/seanmcquaid/README.md

 📫 How to reach me: Email

-⚡ Fun fact: My undergraduate and master's degree are both in Music!
+⚡ Fun fact: My Bachelor's and Master's degree are both in Music!